KoganeShiro/ft_transcendence/README.md

 - [x] Add the tournament id when creating the tournament
 - [x] Make a component notification of tournament

+- [x] Expand match info pop up

-- [ ] Make sure that in tournament the player cannot go elsewhere
+- [-] Make sure that in tournament the player cannot go elsewhere

-- [ ] Expand match info pop up

 - [ ] New mode, private match
 - [ ] Add players name on the game match
 - [ ] Make the tournament matchmaking page to game better

+- [ ] Make the pong game responsive ==> may start searching for how to make the AI

 - [ ] Implement power up

-- [ ] Tic Tac Toe AI
+- [ ] Make the Tic Tac Toe AI

         # Question about the back logic